MrShwhale/TMA-Character-Chart/README.md

 Connect King to Ivy Medows director (through father) on episode 106

 Mark the hospitaller as being of the Magnus Institute/Eye in episode 191

+Perhaps connect people through shared artifacts (Calliope, Web table)

+Consider people like Christopher Meyer, who is connected to the old Institute but not part of it.